Enumerations, or enums, are a special data type that allows programmers to define a set of named constants under a single type.

 estadoActual = Estado.SinComenzar

-Enumerations are a very useful tool that allows us to represent a fixed set of discrete values in a clear and readable way.
-In general, it is a good idea to use them.
+Enumerations are a very useful tool that allow us to represent a fixed set of discrete values in a clear and readable way.
+In general, it’s a good idea to use them.

-For example, consider an enumeration Estado that represents the different states of a process.
-If we want to store these states in a database using codes like:
+For example, consider an Estado enumeration that represents the different statuses of a process.
+If we want to save these statuses in a database using codes like:

-For this, we would need to perform mappings between the enumeration values and the codes when reading and writing to the database.
+To do this, we would need to perform mappings between the enumeration values and the codes when reading from and writing to the database.

 // Function to map from string to enumeration